Case study

 The product

 A single surface.
 The user types a tax question in plain English.
-The system returns either a grounded answer, where every sentence carries a footnote to the exact HMRC paragraph that supports it and the user can open that paragraph in place, or one of five typed refusal cards.
+The system returns either a grounded answer, where every sentence carries a footnote to the exact HMRC paragraph that supports it and the user can open that paragraph in place, or one of a few typed refusal cards.
 There is no free-text “I’m not sure.”
 Uncertainty is a structured outcome the interface can route, not a sentence the model improvises.

 The corpus is HMRC’s Employment Income Manual: 2,798 pages of UK income-tax rules, each carrying explicit cross-references to other pages.
 The scope is deliberately narrow (employment income for England, Wales and Northern Ireland) because a navigator that pretends to cover capital gains, Scottish bands, and VAT badly is worse than one that covers employment income well and says so.